medialab/xan/docs/blog/csv_base_jumping.md

 *Regarding grep*

 Funnily enough, this logic (fast segmentation + parallelization) can easily be ported to `grep`-like tools.
 Finding the next line in a stream is way easier than finding the next CSV row (unless you jumped right in the middle of a `CRLF` pair, but I don't think this is such an issue).
 In fact you don't even need to collect a sample at the beginning of the file since you don't need to mind thorny CSV quotation rules.
-This could provide a nice boost also to process to newline-delimited JSON files etc.
+This could provide a nice boost also to process newline-delimited JSON files etc.

 I don't know of a tool implementing this logic yet, but I am sure it must exist somewhere already.